loathers/garbage-collector/README.md

 > I was trying to click around the mall/campground/inventory/etc and then Garbo crashed, and now it is behaving strangely!
 Is this a bug?

 Garbo can be very fragile during some particular segments of the run and it is strongly recommended you do not click on anything while it is performing.
 This isn't a bug, Garbo is just pretty complex and the last thing either of us wants is to try looking for a bug that isn't there!
 Go make yourself a sandwich, do some chores, or relax and watch the meat number go up.

-> Help!
-Garbo keeps opening the mini-browser to the shore!

-Ultimately the person to complain to about this is Jick, or CDM, or your family doctor.
-Garbo needs to do something very silly in order for orb to work optimally, and doing so causes mafia to open the shore in the mini-browser.
-You can ignore it.
-It's very weird, I know, but ultimately harmless.